wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 ```

 ### Fetch the fee schedule
-Next, we’ll fetch the fee schedule for the Portal Token Bridge relayer.
-This fee schedule will give us the minimum fee for each recipient chain that the relayer will accept.
+Fetch the fee schedule for the Portal Token Bridge relayer.
+This fee schedule outlines the minimum fee for each recipient chain that the relayer will accept.
 As long as we attach at least that fee in the relayer fee, we can be fairly confident that the relayer will pick up the transaction and relay it to the recipient chain.
 The fee will cover the gas cost for the relayer along with a little extra to make it worth their time to run the relayer service.

 We will also define the transfer amount in this step.
 The fee schedule will either return a flat fee in USD for the recipient chain, or a percentage fee (usually only for Ethereum).
 Either way, we’ll need to calculate the fee in in BigNumber format (no decimals).